doggybootsy/hidden-disc-docs/README.md

 - The last 12 bits are a count of every discord id, ever.
 ### Here's a chart (CREDIT: [ImLorio](https://github.com/ImLorio))
 ![a chart with the discord userid, broken down into its simplest form](https://camo.githubusercontent.com/84c08bc973496c1ba7d4e0520466d60d446082f6eeba92af2f443dbe60428cf0/68747470733a2f2f692e696d6775722e636f6d2f77416b7a43746b2e706e67)
-## Logging in (CREDIT: [Monst3red](https://github.com/Monst3red) AND [hxr404](https://github.com/hxr404/))
+## Discord and Log-ins: What to Know & How to Abuse It (CREDIT: [Monst3red](https://github.com/Monst3red) AND [hxr404](https://github.com/hxr404/))
-The Discord login works as an iframe with the token inside, and it reloads to log you in.
+The Discord login (in the browser's context, frontend) works as an iframe with the token inside, and it reloads to log you in.
 This can be abused (and it was, by [m-Phoenix852](https://gist.github.com/m-Phoenix852/b47fffb0fd579bc210420cedbda30b61)) for a token login script.
 Because of this, you can log into the Discord webapp with a user token using selenium's webdrivers.
 ```py
 # SCRIPT TAKEN FROM "https://github.com/Monst3red/Discord-Token-Login-Tool"